helloharendra/Complete-E-commerce-App-Flutter/README.md

 ![Flutter](https://img.shields.io/badge/Flutter-Framework-blue) ![Contributions](https://img.shields.io/badge/Contributions-Welcome-brightgreen) ![License](https://img.shields.io/badge/License-MIT-blue)

-Welcome to the **E-commerce Complete Flutter UI Master** repository!
+Welcome to the **E-commerce Complete Flutter UI ** repository!
 This project provides a clean and modern UI template for building an e-commerce application using Flutter.
 It includes essential screens and features to kickstart your e-commerce app development.

 ---